Android Developer Challenge

-The Android Developer Challenge (ADC) was launched by Google in 2008, with the aim of providing awards for high-quality mobile applications built on the Android platform.
+The Android Developer Challenge (ADC) was launched by Google in 2008, with the aim of providing awards for high-quality mobile applications built on the Android mobile operating system.
 In November 2009, the winners of Android Developers Challenge II were selected after two rounds of scoring by thousands of Android users as well as an official panel of judges.
 The overall winners of ADC II were SweetDreams, What the Doodle!? and WaveSecure.

 History

 Android is a software stack for mobile devices that includes an operating system, middleware and key applications.
 The Android SDK provides the tools and APIs necessary to begin developing applications that run on Android-powered devices.
 Android Developer Challenge was a competition for the most innovative applications for Android.
 Google offered US$10 million in prizes, distributed between ADC I and ADC II.

 All entries were judged by a panel of experts in the fields of mobile devices, cellular telecommunications, software development or technology innovation.
 Google selected the judges from the member organizations of the Open Handset Alliance, Google and mobile experts.